Threadstone-Wiki/Threadstone-Wiki/pages/tick-phases.md

-Time in minecraft is separated into gameticks.
+Time in minecraft's [main thread](threads.md#main-thread) is separated into gameticks.

 # Introduction